zabarabab/ulagen/README.md

-`ulagen.py` is a short python script to generate an IPv6 unique local address as per the pseudo-random algorithm defined in [RFC 4193](https://tools.ietf.org/html/rfc4193).
+`ulagen.py` is a short python3 script to generate an IPv6 unique local address as per the pseudo-random algorithm defined in [RFC 4193](https://tools.ietf.org/html/rfc4193).
 Run it without any arguments.
 For
 example: